 I’ll save some of you from expending the effort to send me the inevitable e-mail telling me I’m biased toward Israel.
 I am in fact unbelievably biased toward Israel.
 Ninety-nine percent of people who see me realize this fact on sight, my left arm leaves no room for misunderstanding where I stand on about Israel.
 However: my position on Israel is not political, or religious… it is simply gratitude, Israel purchased my life from the abyss -but that’s another story altogether.

-During the Cold war, I spent about ten years operating in a clandestine capacity in Eastern Europe.
+During the Cold war, I spent over ten years operating in a clandestine capacity in Eastern Europe.
 DDR, Czechoslovakia, Romania, USSR and that general area.
-In about ’77 someone figured out the anticommunist underground behind the Iron Curtain was the same group of people who made up the Underground Christian Church.
+In about ’77 someone figured out the anti-communist underground behind the Iron Curtain was the same group of people who made up the Underground Christian Church.